We asked financial experts where they have gone wrong – so you don’t have to.

 1. Trying to make short-term gains

-Adrian Lowcock, head of investing at AXA Wealth, was taught the value of investing early in his career when he bought into Telewest, the UK-cable company that ended up running into financial difficulties and seeing its share price tumble.
+Adrian Lowcock, head of personal investing at Willis Owen, was taught the value of investing early in his career when he bought into Telewest, the UK-cable company that ended up running into financial difficulties and seeing its share price tumble.

 “It’s very difficult to make money from speculative investments,” he says.
 “I invested in Telewest, and although I didn’t lose my shirt, I was 20-30% down on a small investment of around £500 and it was a lesson learned.”